calderwoodra/productive-task-lists/README.md

 4. Deploy to play store

 ### Stretch
+-1. allow users to delete directories (move tasks to home or delete all tasks as well)
+0. allow users to move directories
 1. add empty rv state
 2. add tutorials
 3. save tasks on the server